chunheisiu/ClassTrackr/README.md

 ![Screenshot](screenshots/screenshot.png)

 ### Instructions
 To add a class that you wish to display in the dashboard, select the term/semester and enter its class code (CRN) in the text box and click the "Plus" sign.
-Alternatively, supplied the term/semester and the list of class codes, comma-separated, in the URL in the following format:
+Alternatively, supply the term/semester and the list of class codes, comma-separated, in the URL in the following format:

 `https://classtrackr.chunheisiu.com/?term=<term>&classes=<crn1>,<crn2>...`